 Technical Proposal (30 marks)

 Qualification and Experience (40 marks) [evaluation of CV]:

 Documents to be included when submitting the proposals:

-Interested international consultants must submit the following documents/information to demonstrate their qualifications.
-Please group them into one (1) single PDF document as the application only allows to upload maximum one document:
+Interested individual consultants must submit the following documents/information to demonstrate their qualifications in one single PDF document: